Ann Wagner: 2010 U.S. Senate election

 After returning from Luxembourg, Wagner served as chair of Roy Blunt's 2010 U.S. Senate campaign.
 Blunt defeated Missouri Secretary of State Robin Carnahan, 54%–41%.

 2011 RNC chair election

 On November 29, 2010, Wagner sent a video message to the committee members of the Republican National Committee announcing she was running for RNC chair.
 The election was held in January 2011, and Wagner conceded after the sixth round after receiving 17 votes.
 Wisconsin Republican Party chair Reince Priebus won.

+2020s

+Epstein files

+In September 2025, Wagner was targeted by a public pressure campaign to sign a discharge petition to release the Epstein files.
+When speaking to press, Wagner described Jeffrey Epstein as "evil" and pointed to previous support for transparency, but would not commit to signing the petition or voting for the measure.